Long Short-Term Transformer for Online Action Detection: Introduction

 As shown in Fig.~\ref{fig:teaser}, we explicitly divide the entire history into the long- and short-term memories and build our model with an encoder-decoder architecture.
-Specifically, the \textit{LSTR encoder} compresses and abstracts the long-term memory into a fixed length of latent representations, and the \textit{LSTR decoder} uses a short window of transient frames that perform the self-attention operation in addition to the cross-attention to the exploited token embeddings from the LSTR encoder.
+Specifically, the \textit{LSTR encoder} compresses and abstracts the long-term memory into a latent representation of fixed length, and the \textit{LSTR decoder} uses a short window of transient frames to perform self-attention and cross-attention operations on the extracted token embeddings from the LSTR encoder.
 In the LSTR encoder, an extended temporal support becomes beneficial in dealing with untrimmed, streaming videos by devising two-stage memory compression, which is shown to be computationally efficient in both training and inference.
-Our overall long short-term Transformer architecture gives rise to an effective and efficient representation for modeling prolonged time sequence data.
+Our overall long short-term Transformer architecture gives rise to an effective and efficient representation for modeling prolonged sequence data.

-To evaluate the effectiveness of our model, we validate LSTR on three standard datasets (THUMOS'14~\cite{THUMOS14}, TVSeries~\cite{de2016online}, and HACS Segment~\cite{Zhao_2019_ICCV}), which have distinct natures of video lengths (from a few seconds to tens of minutes).
-Experimental results show that LSTR significantly outperforms all state-of-the-art methods for online action detection, and the ablation studies further demonstrate LSTR's superior performance for modeling long video sequences.
+We validate LSTR on standard benchmark datasets (THUMOS'14~\cite{THUMOS14}, TVSeries~\cite{de2016online}, and HACS Segment~\cite{Zhao_2019_ICCV}).
+These have distinct characteristics such as video length spanning from a few seconds to tens of minutes.
+Experimental results establish LSTR as the state-of-the-art for online action detection.
+Ablation studies further showcase LSTR's abilities in modeling long video sequences.